smasongarrison/syllabi/MegaSyllabus.md

 # Classroom Climate

-I aim to create a learning environment for my students that supports a diversity of thoughts, perspectives, and experiences, and honors your identities (including but not limited to race, ethnicity, sex, gender, gender-identity, class, sexual orientation, religion, ability, political affiliation).
+I aim to create a learning environment for my students that supports a diversity of thoughts, perspectives, and experiences, and honors your identities (including but not limited to race, ethnicity, sex, gender, gender-identity, class, sexual orientation, religion, disability, political affiliation).
 To help accomplish this:

 - If you have a name and/or set of pronouns that differ from those that appear in your official records, please let me know!

 - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
-I want to be a resource for you.
+I can direct you to resources

 - I (like many people) am still in the process of learning about diverse perspectives and identities.
 If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it.